Summary

 2 UNITAD, How COVID-19 triggered the digital and e-commerce turning point

-Disclosure: Copyright © 2022 S&P Dow Jones Indices LLC, a division of S&P Global.
-All rights reserved.
 This material is reproduced with the prior written consent of S&P DJI.
 For more information on S&P DJI please visit www.spdji.com.
 For full terms of use and disclosures please visit Terms of Use.

+Copyright © 2022 S&P Dow Jones Indices LLC, a division of S&P Global.
+All rights reserved.

 Editor's Note: The summary bullets for this article were chosen by Seeking Alpha editors.